Explicit Interval Estimates for Prime Numbers: The Main Theorem

-in which $\omega = 1.0344\cdot 10^{-3}$.
-The explicit Riemann--von Mangoldt formula is used to estimate $J(\delta, u, X)$, which then requires estimates for a sum over the non-trivial zeros of $\zeta(s)$.
-Using zero-density estimates and a zero-free region for $\zeta(s)$, Kadiri and Lumley obtain Theorem \ref{thm:KLMainTheorem}.
+with $\omega = 1.0344\cdot 10^{-3}$.
+The explicit Riemann--von Mangoldt formula can be used to estimate $J(\delta, u, X)$.
+This process would be identical to the one in \cite{KadiriLumley}, which involves splitting a sum over the non-trivial zeros of $\zeta(s)$, and estimating these with zero-density estimates and a zero-free region.
+Therefore, we can directly take the bound for $J(\delta, u, X)$ from \cite{KadiriLumley} given by equations (18), (19), and Lemma 2.6.
+With this, we arrive at Theorem \ref{thm:KLMainTheorem}.